Skip to main content

 Applications, letters of reference or any additional application materials not submitted with the application package by the application submission deadline are considered late and will not be accepted for review.

-The maximum award size for Standard and Education Team (ET) grants is $250,000 per year for each of three years for a maximum total of approximately $750,000.
+The maximum award size for Standard, Education Team (ET), and Curriculum and Training Clearinghouse grants is $250,000 per year for each of three years for a maximum total of approximately $750,000.
+The maximum award size for Simplified Standard grants is less than $50,000.

 Funds may not be used for: